ppa-cast/cast-store/README.md

 This simple webapp is an alternative gallery for the [extendng.castsoftware.com](extendng.castsoftware.com) web site.
 Visit the demo site: [https://ppa-cast.github.io/cast-store/](https://ppa-cast.github.io/cast-store/)

-The extensions are distributed into 3 inboxes (New Arrivals, Recently released, Recently upgraded), and into 8 categories:
+The extensions are distributed into 3 inboxes (New arrivals, Recently released, Recently upgraded), and into 8 categories:

 - for inboxes, the extensions are ordered by publication date.